KlenM/Time-correlations-in-atmospheric-quantum-channels/README.md

 You can check the version of your `cuda` library with the command `nvidia-smi`.
 E.g. for the `CUDA Version: 12.3` run `pip install cupy-cuda12x`.

-Then start the simulation and plotting with the commands:
+Then start the simulation with the command:
 ```
 python simulation.py
-python results.py
 ```